3 Things To Look For In A Sleep-Supporting Magnesium Supplement

 The National Institutes of Health (NIH) recommends that adults take no more than 350 milligrams of supplemental magnesium per day, in addition to the magnesium that we get from nutrient-dense foods.
 Staying below this 350-milligram cap can also help avoid any side effects.

-mindbodygreen's magnesium+ has 120 milligrams of magnesium glycinate per serving, which we believe is the sweet spot for a pre-sleep supplement.* After conducting four rounds of testing with Thorne, a leading manufacturer of science-backed supplements, this amount was found to hit a sweet spot of promoting rest at night without leaving behind any lingering grogginess the next morning.
+mindbodygreen's sleep support+ has 120 milligrams of magnesium glycinate per serving, which we believe is the sweet spot for a pre-sleep supplement.* After conducting four rounds of testing, this amount was found to hit a sweet spot of promoting rest at night without leaving behind any lingering grogginess the next morning.